 - Change in the route of administration or addition of route of administration.

-SFDA Variation File Format
+File Format

 The variation submission must be in eCTD format and include all the affected files by the new change.
-Companies do not have to include the full copy of the dossier.
+Companies do not have to include a full copy of the dossier.
 Only the must include in addition to the affected sections of the dossier.

 Variation Fees

 The SFDA started charging for variation submission in 2021.
 Companies must settle a governmental invoice through the SADAD system for every variation application.
 SFDA collects the fees per registered pack.
-For the variation fee amount, refer to our article SFDA Fees.
+For the variation fee amount, refer to our article: SFDA Fees.

-Download SFDA Variation Guidelines (GCC) version 6.1
+Download SFDA Variation Guidelines (GCC) version 6.3

 "*" indicates required fields